2009: Conflicts

 There were 36 conflicts in 2009 that resulted in at least 25 fatalities, six of which resulted in at least 1,000 fatalities: the Taliban insurgency in Afghanistan, the Iraqi insurgency, the insurgency by the Pakistani Taliban, the conflict against the FDLR in Rwanda, Eelam War IV in Sri Lanka, and the Somali Civil War.
 All conflicts in 2009 were intrastate conflicts that involved violent non-state actors.

 Several new conflicts began against rebel groups in 2009.
 The CPJP reignited conflict in the Central African Bush War, a faction of the NDFB broke a 2004 ceasefire with India in the Bodoland region, and a conflict broke out between Myanmar and the MNDAA when the government forced the MNDAA out of the Kokang.
 Boko Haram launched an insurgency in Nigeria, which was paused when its leader Mohammed Yusuf was killed.

 Rwanda and the Democratic Republic of the Congo (DRC) resumed conflict against the FDLR when they launched Operation Umoja Wetu in January.
 The DRC and a United Nations mission launched Operation Kimia II against the FDLR in March after the group regained its strength.
 Conflict also resumed in Angola against the Forças Armadas de Cabinda, and al-Qaeda in the Arabian Peninsula formed in Yemen to expand al-Qaeda's insurgency in the country.
+Bombings continued during the Iraqi insurgency, including a series of attacks in Baghdad that killed over 100 people in December.
+The Maersk Alabama was hijacked by Somali pirates in April, prompting a rescue operation by the United States Navy.

 The Ihussi Accord ended conflict between the Democratic Republic of the Congo and the CNDP within the broader Kivu conflict.
 This was the only peace agreement reached in 2009.
 Eelam War IV, the final stage in the Sri Lankan civil war, ended in May when the Sri Lankan government defeated the Liberation Tigers of Tamil Eelam.
 It remained the deadliest conflict of the year.